 Over the past few years, technology has become an important tool for anyone in the performing arts.
 Communities are connected, audiences are reached and new opportunities present themselves, all through the internet and social media platforms.
 Websites and social media have become the central focus of self-promotion.
 Talent Agencies, Managers, and Casting Directors are now going online to find the next big star.
 For this reason, it’s absolutely essential that performing artists build their brand online.

 How one presents themselves has a tremendous impact on how people regard them.
 One would not walk into a casting or audition looking like they just woke up and haven’t showered in days (unless the role calls for that).
 It’s the same with websites, images, and online presentation.
 As an Entertainment Director, I have hired talent based solely on their online presentation.
-At the same time, I have turned away talent because their presentation was not up to par.
+At the same time, I have turned away talent because their presentation was not up to find out this here.

 Building a website is one of the most common and standard tools and should be the first step when it comes to creating an online portfolio that will promote you as an artist.
 Websites and technology, in general, can sometimes be intimidating and overwhelming.
 Some generations embrace the challenge, some avoid it.
 I have seen artists manage on their own by using DIY tools, educating themselves and being able to present something fantastic.
 Unfortunately, many times the road is confusing, involving too many technical terms and concepts: hosting, domains, themes, templates, coding, security, etc. I know this from my own experience of being an artist who needed to embrace technology and become in sync with the new ways of self-promotion.
 I myself was lucky to have a web developer, Hector Fanas, guide me through the process several times over.